energyquantified/eq-python-client/docs/userguide/periods.rst

 Don't worry if you do not know how to work with this data structure – it is easy to convert period-based series to time series.

-**Note:** Only the following time zones are supported because these are the most commonly used time-zones.
+**Note:** Only the following timezones are supported because these are the most commonly used timezones.
 Most power markets in Europe operate in CET due to standardization and market coupling.

 - ``UTC`` – Coordinated Universal Time